Find the perfect fit

 When you might decide to buy bigger size:

-• Your kid prefers her t-shirts big and baggy
+• Your kid prefers their t-shirts big and baggy

 • You’re buying that flannel for an oversized, slouchy, ‘90s grunge look, and that’s not what the model photo shows.